Tab2KGWiz/rmlmapper-webapi-js/README.md

 - Build image: `docker build -t rmlmapper-webapi .`
 - Run container: `docker container run -p 4000:4000 rmlmapper-webapi`

+### Docker hub

+    $ docker pull zihancr/rmlmapper

 ## Configuration object/file

 Parameters can also be set via a configuration file called `config.json`, which is located in the current working directory, and contains the following settings: